junovhs/SlopChop/past-present-future.md

 1. What Have We Done?
 (The "Pivot")

-We successfully executed the "Stage Manager" Pivot.
+We successfully executed the "Stage Manager" Pivot and the "Scalpel" Patch Engine.

 Staged Workspace: `slopchop apply` now writes to `.slopchop/stage/worktree` instead of the real repo.
-Transactional Promote: `slopchop apply --promote` moves verified changes to the real workspace with rollback safety.
+Transactional Promote: `slopchop apply --promote` moves verified changes to the real workspace.
-Green Build: All tests are passing, including new lifecycle integration tests.
+Surgical Patching: `src/apply/patch.rs` implements strict Search/Replace logic.
-Debt Cleared: We refactored `manager.rs`, `promote.rs`, `copy.rs`, and `validator.rs` to satisfy the Three Laws (Atomicity, Complexity, Paranoia).
+Green Build: All tests are passing, including `integration_patch.rs` which verifies patch precision and safety guards.

 2. Where Are We Now?

-Status: OPERATIONAL / HARDENING (Phase 2B Complete).
+Status: OPERATIONAL / HARDENING (Phase 2B Verified).

 The Binary:
 - `slopchop check`: Scans workspace (uses stage if present).